ucejtech/juice/content/app/Terms.md

 <br />

 **Scope of Juice Track’s Services**
-Juiice Inc. is an elogistics technology company that provides a means for merchants to track their shipped goods in realtime.
+Juice Inc. is an elogistics technology company that provides a means for merchants to track their shipped goods in realtime.
 Our Services can be accessed through a web and mobile applications.
 To access the Service, a User is required to sign up on the Platform and create an account (Juiice IncAccount) by providing the User’s name, email and password.
 A User is granted access to use the Platform and has a responsibility to ensure that no third party shall gain access to the User’s account information.